 # ln -s /etc/nginx/sites-available/mean /etc/nginx/sites-enabled/

-Now to set the hash_bucket_size, edit the Nginx main configuration file by the following command:
+Now, to set the hash_bucket_size, edit the Nginx main configuration file with the following command:

 # nano /etc/nginx/nginx.conf